Applying for or renewing a blue badge

 When your application form, evidence (if needed) and £10 fee is received your case will be allocated a reference number.
 We will provide this reference number to you if we need further information or if your application if rejected.
 We then check your identity, and ensure you meet the qualifying conditions.
 If you are eligible for a badge we send a request to our national partner who produces your blue badge and posts it to your home address.

 How will you contact me if you need further information?

-We prefer to contact people by telephone, so it is important that you provide us with at least one telephone number so that we can call you if we need to discuss your application.
+We prefer to contact people by telephone.
+It is important that you provide us with at least one telephone number so that we can call you if we need to discuss your application.
 If we cannot speak to you on the telephone we will email you (if you have provided an email address) or send a letter in the post.
 We may send yout a text if you have provided a mobile telephone number.
 We may text you if we need you to contact us or to let you know if your application has been successful.

 What happens if my form does not contain enough information for you to decide if I need a blue badge?

 We will look at your application and if there is not enough information to complete the assessment, we will contact you, usually by telephone.
 If we still do not have enough information we may ask you to attend a mobility assessment.